SKKU-SecLab/CTI_Lense/README.md

 /CTI_Lense# service mongodb start
 ```

-Second, you have to follow the **Manual environment setting**, which downloads the datasets and import the dataset in MongoDB, except the installation of depedencies (apt-get and pip).
-Then, commit the new image container in the host.
+Second, you must follow the **Manual environment setting** steps.
+This involves downloading the datasets and importing them into MongoDB, except the installation of depedencies (apt-get and pip).
+Afterwards, commit the new container image to the host.

 ```
 $ sudo docker ps
 CONTAINER ID   IMAGE		...